Anas-Dew/Anas-Dew/README.md

 # 💫 About Me:
-🔭 I’m currently working : todo-stack<br>🌱 I’m currently learning : Javascipt<br>📗 I’m currently reading : Mind:How to develop, train & use it.<br>⚡Fun fact : I'm not nerd..!
+🔭 I’m currently working : todo-stack<br>🌱 I’m currently learning : Javascript<br>📗 I’m currently reading : Mind : How to develop, train & use it.<br>⚡Fun fact : I'm not a nerd..!

 ## 🌐 Socials: